FrontenderMagazine/build-a-javascript-particle-system/eng.md

 ## [][8]The Animation Loop

-The animation loop is the first foreign concept you’ll come across if you’ re coming from traditional application development.
+The animation loop is the first foreign concept you’ll come across if you’re coming from traditional application development.
 When dealing with graphics in this way you’ll want to manage your state of the system separately from the drawing so you’ll have two distinct steps for the update and the draw.
 You’ll also need to clear the current canvas and then queue up the next animation cycle.